Professor Glenn Willmott

 International modernisms, comics and other mass culture genres, human-animal representation, early Canadian literatures, left cultural studies, anthropological and economic approaches to literature.

-- Modern Animalism: Habitats of Scarcity and Wealth in Comics and Literature (forthcoming in 2011).
+- Modern Animalism: Habitats of Scarcity and Wealth in Comics and Literature (Toronto: University of Toronto Press, 2012).

 - “Cat People,” Modernism/Modernity (forthcoming in 2010).

 - “Modernism, Economics, Anthropology,” Disciplining Modernism, ed.
 P. Caughie (2009).

 - Modernist Goods: Primitivism, the Market, and the Gift (Toronto: University of Toronto Press, 2008).